-The fee for a typical house (including one garage) inspection ranges between $350-$450.
-The inspection fee is based upon the size of the house, particular features of the house, additional outbuildings and its age.
-It is a good idea to check local prices on your own.
+The fee for a typical house (including one garage) inspection ranges between $400-$480.
+The inspection fee is based upon the size of the house, the age of the house, particular features of the house, additional outbuildings, etc. It is a good idea to check local prices on your own.
 However, do not let cost be a factor in deciding whether or not to have a home inspection, or in the selection of your home inspector.
 The knowledge gained from an inspection is well worth the cost, and the lowest-priced inspector is not necessarily a bargain.
 The inspector's qualifications, including his/her experience, training, and professional affiliations, should be the most important consideration.

 certified home inspector house inspector license